apple/swift-algorithms/Guides/PartialSort.md

 Returns the first k elements of this collection when it's sorted.

-If you need to sort a sequence but only need access to a prefix of its elements, using this method can give you a performance boost over sorting the entire collection.
+If you need to sort a collection but only need access to a prefix of its elements, using this method can give you a performance boost over sorting the entire collection.
 The order of equal elements is guaranteed to be preserved.